 |Sodium Acetate Trihydrate (Sodium Acetate on EWG)||B|

-However, Earth Breeze is definitely a more natural choice than conventional laundry detergents.
+While Earth Breeze is not the most natural laundry detergent available, it is a more natural choice than conventional laundry detergents.
 For comparison, Tide laundry detergents rank from D – F on EWG’s cleaning database.

-Con #2: Expensive Single Purchase Without A Discount
+Con #2: Expensive Single Purchase Without A Subscription

-The price for Earth Breeze is $20 for a single purchase or $12 for a monthly subscription.
-Since each pack has enough sheets for 60 loads, it works out to be $0.33 per load for a single purchase or $0.20 per load for as subscription.
+Through the Earth Breeze website, the price is $20 for a single purchase or $12 for a monthly subscription.
+Since each pack has enough sheets for 60 loads, it works out to be $0.33 per load for a single purchase or $0.20 per load for as subscription

 Personally, I prefer to try products before signing up for a subscription, so a smaller sample pack option would have been nice.
 Since that wasn’t an option, I paid $20 for the single order, which is a little pricey.
 The $12 subscription is much more reasonable, but I didn’t want to commit without trying it out first.